-Taking the Bar in NY as a Foreign Lawyer
+Taking the New York Bar as a Foreign Lawyer

 To practice law in the United States, any and all lawyers – foreign or domestic – must be admitted to the bar association of the state in which they wish to practice.
 As a result of this fragmented system, each US state (and the nation’s capital, Washington D.C.) establishes its own rules for bar admission.